 No matter who you are, where you live, how much you make, and where you came from, life is going to throw you challenges from time to time.
 Job loss, health problems, financial struggles, losing loved ones, and global health crises happen to all of us.
-But no matter how scary it feels, there is so much within your power and you can come out the other side stronger.
+But no matter how scary it feels, there is so much within your control and you can come out the other side stronger.
 One of the best ways to do this is through empowering books.

 As a child, I loved books.
 I had a set of children’s encyclopedias that I was obsessed with.
 I couldn’t believe the world that existed outside of my small-town life.
 The places, animals, and the people were beyond anything I could have imagined.
 I wanted to learn everything.